Franchisor Concept Protection

 The protection of the concept can be improved because some of the counterfeiters in fact are franchisees or former franchisees; franchisees who, during the course of the contract, violate the non-competition clause or do not go to the end of the contract, stop executing it or at the end of the contract, finally, develop their business independently under a competing concept.

-The idea is that the contract can perfectly prevent the usurpation of your commercial concept by adapted clauses.
+The idea is that the contract can perfectly prevent the usurpation of your commercial concept by appropriate clauses.
 Clauses of the franchise agreement thus supplement intellectual property law, organizing protection that this intellectual property law does not allow to obtain.
 We’ll plug all the holes with these clauses.
 For example, in a case law decision concerning the Elephant Bleu car cleaning network, a clause in the contract prescribed the cessation of the use of the colours white and blue.
 They may be colors with a certain banality in cleanliness but the clause of the contract prescribed the cessation of the use of these colors at the end of the contract.
 This clause was finally deemed lawful by the Court of Cassation.
 It makes it possible to obtain very quickly before an interim relief judge an effective cessation of the identity of the commercial concept.
 So do not hesitate to use contractual techniques to detail what is part of the concept.

 • to contractually define the concept so that it can be opposed to the franchisee, as well as the main markers of the identity of the concept;